-August 11 CMSC presents Cello and Plano Recital by Avishka Editisinghe and Danushka Editisinge The Chamber Music Society of Colombo (CMSC) presents Avishka and Danushka Editisinghe, two wonderful young professional musicians from London who will be making their long overdue Chambe doubt it as a nisear-file duo.
+August 11 CMSC presents Cello and Plano Recital by Avishka Editisinghe and Danushka Editisinge The Chamber Music Society of Colombo (CMSC) presents Avishka and Danushka Editisinghe, two wonderful young professional musicians from London who will be making their long overdue Chambe debit is as aliase-relin duo.
 Colombo debut as a piano-cello duo.
 Venue: Goethe-institute Hall Time: 7.30pm Tickets: Rs.2,500